Comparing to competitors

 - Go to the Settings page, then the Account section, and then create an account for your competitor's data.

-- After creating a new account, you will be automatically redirected to the Metric page where the newly created account will be automatically selected from the Accounts drop-down menu at the top right corner of the page.
+- After creating a new account, you will be automatically redirected to the Metric page where the newly created account will be automatically selected from the Accounts selector at the top left corner of the page.
 From here, you can connect your competitor's social media pages to that new account.

 Note: when you connect a competitor's social media account for Twitter, YouTube, or Tumblr, you will be asked to authorize TrueSocialMetrics for read-only access to your account.
 This is necessary to provide TrueSocialMetrics with access to APIs for these social networks.
 It will use your own account login credentials, not your competitor's.